yangxiaofeill/IAG/README.md

 inferringAncestorGenomeStructure
 Containing the source code of three inferring models, including:

-* GMP(genome median problem)
-Given some ordinary genome(with no WGD, one copy), finding the ancestor genome by minimizing the genomic distance.
+* GMP(genome median problem): Given some ordinary genome(with no WGD, one copy), finding the ancestor genome by minimizing the genomic distance.

-* GGAP(guided genome aliquoting problem)
-Given a duplicated genome(with a WGD or WGT, two or three copies) and a ordinary genome, finding pre-duplicated ancestor genome by minimizing the genomic distance.
+* GGAP(guided genome aliquoting problem): Given a duplicated genome(with a WGD or WGT, two or three copies) and a ordinary genome, finding pre-duplicated ancestor genome by minimizing the genomic distance.

-* MO(matcing optimaztion)
-Given two multi-duplicated genome, finding the block matcing relation by minimaizing the genomic distance.
+* MO(matcing optimaztion): Given two multi-duplicated genome, finding the block matcing relation by minimaizing the genomic distance.

+We built three integer programming model to solve above problems.
+All above optimization instances were solved with the GUROBI solver.

+inferringGeneContent